ANAT D502 - Basic Histology

 lability in terms of thickness and the shape of the outermost cells.
 When the bladder is empty, the outermost

-cells are cuboidal or dome-shaped, but when the bladder is full (distened), the thickness of the epithelial layer
+cells are polygonal or dome-shaped, but when the bladder is full (distended), the thickness of the epithelial layer

 Slide 69 contains a transverse-sections of an empty